Apply before becoming

 Applicant is responsible for VA funding fee.
 Funds must be used to purchase or refinance a property that will be the primary residence.
 Refinances of an existing VA-guaranteed mortgage for the purpose of lowering the interest rate is also allowed (is not required to be primary residence).

-The applicant is responsible for the following fees and costs at the time of closing: Origination fee, appraisal fee, tax service fee, CLO access fee, title fees, transfer tax fees, credit report fee, flood cert fee, recording fee, survey if required and work verification fee, escrow reserves and interest due until first payment, other cost may be included due to program specific circumstances.
+The applicant is responsible for the following fees and costs at the time of closing: Appraisal fee, tax service fee, application fee or CLO access fee, if applicable, title fees, transfer tax fees, credit report fee, flood cert fee, recording fee, survey if required and work verification fee, escrow reserves and interest due until first payment.
+Other costs may be included due to program specific circumstances.
 This is not intended to be an all-inclusive list.

 If you withdraw an application that was locked and reapply within 30 days, the new application is subject to worst case pricing.